ecp-lang/ecp-interpreter/README.md

 ## Introduction:

 This is an adaptation of the pseudocode used by the AQA GCSE testing body (found [here](https://filestore.aqa.org.uk/resources/computing/AQA-8525-TG-PC.PDF)) that has had its syntax tweaked for use in a compiler and had some additional functionality added.
 The language will be fully Turing complete.
 Pseudocode found in tests is compatible with ECP.
-It is procedurally based, and shares similarities with python.

-#### Unique Features/Future Features:

-Apart from its basis in real pseudocode, there are multiple non-standard features, such as:

-**Headers:**

-Headers are pieces of code that can directly address the interpreter, negating the need for a CLI.
-They can be used to import libraries, set the folder of execution, and more.
-They take advantage of interpreter code.

-**Magic Snippets:**

-Magic snippets are built-in functions, classes and libraries that can run interpreter code, libraries written in the interpreter language, and other functions that can be added onto with libraries.
+It is procedurally based, and shares similarities with python (It is programmed on python, after all.)
+It is intended as a scripting language, that is separate from python, but has the same basic functionality, whilst maintaining some resemblance of simplicity.
+Considering it is entirely written in python, it is not for use in situations where speed is a priority.

 **Other Language Support:**